tatsumoto-ren/tatsumoto-ren.github.io/blog/retiming-subtitles.md

 [FFsubsync](https://github.com/smacke/ffsubsync)
 is an automatic synchronization utility.
 When synchronizing,
-you can use a correctly synchronized subtitle file or the video as a reference for synchronization.
+you can use a correctly synchronized subtitle file or a video as a reference for synchronization.

 To install FFsubsync, first install ffmpeg, then the program itself.